pronobis/dockwin/README.md

 ![](screencast.gif?raw=true)

 DockWin provides four expandable side docking windows for your Emacs frame, one on each side of the frame (top, bottom, left, right).
-The windows have three states: closed, inactive, and active.
+The docking windows have three states: closed, inactive, and active.
 They automatically expand when activated and collapse when inactive.
 Each window can be configured to host only certain selected buffers (e.g. use the bottom window for shells and compile windows, top for help windows and side for undo tree).

 The goal of DockWin is to provide the docking window functionality which can be found integrated into larger packages (e.g. EDE) in a lightweight independent package.
 Also, DockWin will not destroy